greg-raven/grus/_posts/2016-04-16-bill-would-establish-refugee-cap-of-60000-authorizes-congress-only-to-make-changes.md

 ---
-title: 'Bill would establish refugee cap of 60,000, Authorizes Congress, only, to make changes'
+title: "Bill would establish refugee cap of 60,000, Authorizes Congress, only, to make changes"
 layout: post
 categories:
 - Letters